EARLY YEARS FOUNDATION STAGE WELLBEING CURRICULUM

 You can choose how you deliver this project in your school.
 As there are eleven themes, you could deliver one every month of the school term, or you might choose to compress the sessions into a term (or eleven weeks) – it is your choice.
 My only advice if you choose to compress the timespan is to make sure you revisit the ideas over the rest of the school year.

-I have designed the sessions to be delivered over the course of the academic year – and because it is divided up into key stages rather than year groups – it is intended that Years 3 to 6 all cover the same sessions.
+I have designed the sessions to be delivered over the course of the academic year.
 It will be up to the class teachers to shape their approach to be specific for their children.
-The careful design of the progression strategies makes this possible.

 There are no time constraints for each approach.
-Teachers can spend as little or as long as they like in exploring and investigating the ideas and concepts within this project.
-The important part is making sure teachers take ownership and feel empowered to take their Rebuilding Wellbeing project in the direction they believe is the best for their children.
+Teachers can spend as little or as long as they like exploring and investigating the ideas and concepts within this project.
+The important part is making sure teachers take ownership and feel empowered to take their wellbeing curriculum project in the direction they believe is the best for their children.